Semiparametric Efficiency Gains From Parametric Restrictions on Propensity Scores

-Hence, knowing the partition leads to an efficiency improvement $V^{uk} - V^p$ that arises by removing heterogeneity within each subclass.
-If we know the values of the propensity score in each region in addition to how the space is split, we can efficiently aggregate the local estimates we obtain, which makes another improvement $V^p - V^k.$ Because such estimates are biased in general, it is important to aggregate them so that their biases cancel each other out.
-When the partition is coarse, the former effect is dominant, and consequently, $V^p$ is close to $V^k.$ As the partition becomes finer, the gain from matching observations within the same region decreases, so that knowing the partition becomes less beneficial, and $V^p$ and $V^{uk}$ become similar.
+This leads to the efficiency improvement $V^{uk} - V^p,$ as it removes heterogeneity within each subclass.
+If we know the values of the propensity score in each region in addition to how the space is split, we can efficiently aggregate the local estimates we obtain, which makes the other improvement $V^p - V^k.$ When the partition is coarse, i.e., the model is small, the gain from matching observations within the same region is dominant, and consequently, $V^p$ is close to $V^k.$ As the partition becomes finer, i.e., the model becomes larger, the matching effect decreases, so that knowing the partition becomes less beneficial, and $V^p$ and $V^{uk}$ become similar.